NORTHEAST WILDERNESS TRUST

 At Ambassador Preserves, in-person activities and interpretive materials engage people with the philosophy and experience of wild places.
 Kiosks welcome visitors and depict the process of a young forest maturing into an old-growth forest, or in the case of Muddy Pond, showcase a rare ecosystem.
 New Rewilding PhotoPoints allow visitors to take photos to help capture and monitor how these wild landscapes naturally evolve over time.

-In contrast, other Preserves and Sanctuaries owned by the Wilderness Trust are not designed for recreation, even though they are open to the public for respectful visitation.
+In contrast, other Preserves and Sanctuaries owned by the Wilderness Trust are not designed for recreation, even though they are always open to the public for respectful visitation.
 They are places where nature reigns, and people are mere visitors who must meet the steep slopes, buggy bogs, or thick ranks of spruce on the land’s terms, not theirs.

 To learn more about Ambassador Preserves and other wildlands protected by Northeast Wilderness Trust, visit www.newildernesstrust.org/places